ryxemu/web-database/README.md

 # Web-Based Database Viewer

-* This clone was originally created in 2004 by Muuss of our Emulator community, I've since gone through and cleaned quite a few things up but it still could use a complete rewrite as the internals are terrible to work with but this is an ancient PHP app and much has changed since
-* If you are interested in using this for your server, it is plenty functional and below is the instructions to do so

-### Setup

 * Clone this repository into a webserver directory and then make a copy of the config file in `includes`

 ```cp includes/config.template.php includes/config.php```